-- Standard: This is a regular cord leash similar to surf board leashes.
+- Standard: This is a regular cord leash like surfboard leashes.
 These are less likely to tangle if you are moving around on the board.
 They will drag in the water but are usually lighter than a coil leash.

-Once you have bought your new stand up paddle board equipment, the guidelines below will help you maintain and extened the life of your gear.
+Once you have bought your new stand-up paddle board equipment, the guidelines below will help you maintain and extend the life of your gear.

 - Store your SUP equipment out of the sun, in a dry and shaded area.

 - Transport your SUP board and paddle in a protective bag to prevent damage.

 - Be careful putting the board in the water and taking it out.
 There may be rocks or other sharp objects when putting your board down.